ahuacate/sonarr/README.md

 This backup file must be named sonarr_backup_base_settings.zip and be located on your NAS in folder /mnt/backup/sonarr for the following scripts to work.

 ### 3.01 Create a Base Settings Backup
-Perform after you have completed Steps 1.00 or Steps 2.00.
-This file must be stored on your NAS for future rebuilds

 Browse to http://192.168.50.115:8989 and login to Sonarr.
-Click the `Systems Tab` > `Logs Tab` > `Table/Files/Updates Tabs` and click `Clear Logs` on all.
+Click the `Systems Tab` > `Logs Files` and click `Clear` on all.

-Then click `System Tab` > `Backup Tab` and click `Backup` to create a new backup file which will be shown with a name like `nzbdrone_backup_2019.09.24_05.39.55.zip`.
+Then click `System Tab` > `Backup Tab` and click `Backup Now` to create a new backup file which will be shown with a name like `nzbdrone_backup_2019.09.24_05.39.55.zip`.
 Now right click on this newly created file (at the top of list) and save to your NAS share `/proxmox/backup/sonarr` (locally mounted as /mnt/backup/sonarr).
 Rename your backup file from `nzbdrone_backup_2019.09.24_05.39.55.zip` to `sonarr_backup_base_settings.zip`.

 ### 3.03 Restore to Sonarr Base Settings
 With the Proxmox web interface go to `typhoon-01` > `115 (sonarr)` > `>_ Shell` and type the following:
 ```
 sudo systemctl stop sonarr.service &&
 sleep 5 &&
-rm -r /home/media/.config/NzbDrone/nzbdrone.db* &&
+rm -r /var/lib/sonarr/sonarr.db* &&
-unzip -o /mnt/backup/sonarr/sonarr_backup_base_settings.zip 'nzbdrone.db*' -d /home/media/.config/NzbDrone &&
+unzip -o /mnt/backup/sonarr/sonarr_backup_base_settings.zip 'sonarr.db*' -d /var/lib/sonarr &&
-chown 1605:65605 /home/media/.config/NzbDrone/nzbdrone.db* &&
+chown 1605:65605 /var/lib/sonarr/nzbdrone.db* &&
 sudo systemctl restart sonarr.service
 ```